 Making a VM preemptible

-You can create a preemptible VM or change the type of an existing one.
+You can create a preemptible VM or change the type of a VM that already exists.

 Creating a preemptible VM